-With the recent outbreak of the Coronavirus (COVID-19) you may be wondering what you can do to limit the spread of viruses in your office environment.
+With the recent outbreak of the Coronavirus (COVID-19) you may be wondering how to clean & sanitize your office equipment.

 To limit the spread of Coronavirus, you need to understand how an airborne virus is transferred from person to person.
 According to the CDC, the Coronavirus is spread from droplets that are ejected when an infected individual sneezes or coughs.
 The droplets could then be inhaled by others, spreading the infection to them.
 Additionally, it is possible for a surface an infected individual has touched to host the infection for a certain period of time.

 Steps for Cleaning Your Print Equipment